Small groups — max 12 people · Usually books 3–4 days in advance

 09:00 AM

-We pick you up at your hotel anywhere in Sapa Town — or meet us at the Trekking Tour Sapa Office, 105 Thach Son Street.
-Your guide introduces the route and checks in on your pace preferences before we set off.
+The tour begins at 9:00 AM.
+Your guide meets you at your hotel anywhere in Sapa Town — or at the Trekking Tour Sapa Office, 105 Thach Son Street.
+After a short introduction, we set off uphill on a small trail.

 09:30 AM